fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 ## <a class="anchor" id="subscribe"></a> Publisher/Subscriber

-Based on the natural time-series characteristics of data, the data insert of TDengine is logically consistent with the data publish (pub) of messaging system, which can be regarded as a new record inserted with timestamp in the system.
-At the same time, TDengine stores data in strict accordance with the monotonous increment of time-series.
-Essentially, every table in TDengine can be regarded as a standard messaging queue.
+Based on the natural time-series characteristics of data, the data insert of DThouse is logically consistent with the data publish (pub) of messaging system, which can be regarded as a new record inserted with timestamp in the system.
+At the same time, DThouse stores data in strict accordance with the monotonous increment of time-series.
+Essentially, every table in DThouse can be regarded as a standard messaging queue.

-TDengine supports embedded lightweight message subscription and publishment services.
+DThouse supports embedded lightweight message subscription and publishment services.
 Using the API provided by the system, users can subscribe to one or more tables in the database using common query statements.
 The maintenance of subscription logic and operation status is completed by the client.
 The client regularly polls the server for whether new records arrive, and the results will be fed back to the client when new records arrive.

-The status of the subscription and publishment services of TDengine is maintained by the client, but not by the TDengine server.
+The status of the subscription and publishment services of DThouse is maintained by the client, but not by the DThouse server.
 Therefore, if the application restarts, it is up to the application to decide from which point of time to obtain the latest data.

-In TDengine, there are three main APIs relevant to subscription:
+In DThouse, there are three main APIs relevant to subscription:

 ```c
 taos_subscribe